 But which are the best restaurants in Tunbridge Wells?
 We tried to narrow it down to five but that was too difficult, so here are our top ten.

 In our opinion, these are the best ten restaurants in Tunbridge Wells…

 - The Poet (in Matfield)

-But I keep changing the order.
-I can’t decide!
+But we keep changing the order.
+We can’t decide!

 1. Vittle and Swig

-Vittle and Swig is my favourite restaurant in Tunbridge Wells.
-It replaced the previous ‘Camden Quarter’ in late 2016 – just after I moved here.
+Vittle and Swig is our favourite restaurant in Tunbridge Wells.
+It replaced the previous ‘Camden Quarter’ in late 2016 – just after we moved here.